Image Gallery | Stage 3 - Rheinau to Basel

 There are five atomic power stations in Switzerland, three of which are situated in canton Aagau, and Leibstadt, the largest, is nicely placed on the border.

+Being such a hot summers day we soon felt the need for refreshment, so we stopped at the very pretty little town of Laufenburg to eat our sandwiches, drink lots, and enjoy the picturesque old town.
+On the German side of the river there is a town of the same name, in fact, until the town was divided by Napoleon in the early 19th century is was the same town.
 Similarly, the town of Rheinfelden was also split by Napoleon about 1802.
 Rheinfelden (fields of the Rhine) is about 15 kilometres east of Basel and is the home of what is probably the country's most popular beer 'Feldschlösschen' (little castle in the field).
 The attractive brewery building was the main reason I wanted to visit the place, but the quaint old town is well worth a visit in its own right.

 We end Stage 3 in Schweizerhalle, an important industrial area near Basel.
 The name Schweizerhalle is derived from Schweizer (Swiss) and Halle (plural of Hall, an obsolete word for salt).
 Not only does The Swiss Saltworks produce here, but also several well known chemical companies such as BASF, Sandoz and Novartis are located in Schweizerhalle.